-Category Institutional Definition Institutional SLO Content Content is knowledge of the Students demonstrate terminology, concepts, competence in the methodologies and theories used terminology, concepts, within the subject area. methodologies and theories used within the subject area.
-Critical Thinking Critical thinking is characterized by the comprehensive analysis of issues, ideas, and evidence before accepting or formulating an opinion or conclusion.
+Category Institutional Definition Institutional SLO Content Content is knowledge of the terminology, concepts, methodologies and theories used within the subject area.
+Students demonstrate competence in the terminology, concepts, methodologies and theories used within the subject area.
+Critical thinking is characterized by the comprehensive analysis of issues, ideas, and evidence before accepting or formulating an opinion or conclusion.
 Students carefully and logically analyze information from multiple perspectives and develop reasoned solutions to problems within the subject area.
-Communication Communication is the development and expression of ideas in written and oral forms.
+Communication is the development and expression of ideas in written and oral forms.
 Students clearly and effectively communicate knowledge, ideas, and reasoning in written or oral forms appropriate to the subject area.